Simple Minds: Second hiatus, return and decline (1999–2005)

 Cry was released in April 2002.
-Although the album did not sell in great numbers in the U.S., Simple Minds felt confident enough to mount a North American leg of their Floating World Tour (named after the instrumental track which closes Cry), their first in seven years.
-With Goudie opting to remain studio bound (and Mark Kerr leaving the band again), Simple Minds once again recruited Mel Gaynor as tour drummer.
+Although the album did not sell in great numbers in the US, Simple Minds felt confident enough to mount a North American leg of their Floating World tour (named after the instrumental track which closes Cry), their first in seven years.
+With Goudie opting to remain studio bound (and Mark Kerr leaving the band again), Simple Minds once again recruited Mel Gaynor as drummer.
 The live band was completed by the returning Eddie Duffy on bass guitar and by new keyboard player/programmer Andy Gillespie (of SoundControl).
 On 28 October 2003, Capitol released Seen The Lights – A Visual History, the first-ever Simple Minds commercial (double) DVD, featuring over four hours and twenty minutes of archive footage.
 The first disc includes the majority of the band's promotional videos.
-The second disc is devoted to Verona, the band's first video which was originally released in VHS format in 1990.
+The second disc is devoted to Verona, the band's first live home video release, which was originally released in VHS format in 1990.
 It was upmixed to 5.1 surround sound for the DVD, but otherwise remains the same as the original VHS copy.

-On 18 October 2004, Simple Minds released a five-CD compilation entitled Silver Box.
-This mostly comprised previously-unreleased demos, radio and TV sessions and live recordings from 1979 to 1995, but also included the long-delayed Our Secrets Are the Same.
-In July 2005, the band embarked on the "Intimate Tour", a series of low-key European and UK gigs at smaller venues which ended in December 2005.
+On 18 October 2004, Simple Minds released a five-CD box set compilation entitled Silver Box.
+This mostly comprised previously unreleased demos, radio and TV sessions and live recordings from 1979 to 1995, but also included the long-delayed Our Secrets Are the Same.
+In July 2005, the band embarked on the Intimate tour, a series of low-key European and UK gigs at smaller venues which ended in December 2005.
 Andy Gillespie was unable to appear at all the gigs, and Mark Taylor returned to cover for him on several occasions.
 From this point onwards, the two alternated as Simple Minds' live keyboard player, depending on Gillespie's schedule with his other projects.